Divorce — 10 Mistakes That Men Make

 Mistake #7 — Posting personal information about yourself or your wife on social media

 Things you say online, or in private communications, could be considered a form of marital misconduct and can come back to haunt you.
+Such statements are typically not hearsay and can be introduced into court or substantive evidence.

 Mistake #8 — Assuming that your ex-wife will automatically get physical custody of your children